bitcoinwords/bitcoinwords.github.io/_posts/2020-02-15-the-complex-market-hypothesis.md

   - Markets
   - Pricing

-excerpt: In which I hypothesise that markets are subjective, uncertain, complex, stochastic, adaptive, fractal, reflexive … — really any clever sounding adjective you like — just not efficient. - Allen.
+excerpt: In which I hypothesise that markets are subjective, uncertain, complex, stochastic, adaptive, fractal, reflexive... — really any clever sounding adjective you like — just not efficient. - Allen.
 Posted February 15, 2020

 defaults:
   - scope: